Raziz1/Arduino_Weatherstation/README.md

 * Ensure the LCD library is imported
 * In Tools/Boards change the board to Arduino Uno
 * Upload the code
-* Once the code is uploaded **Switch the Tx and Rx cables** This will allow the Arduino board to receive and transmit data to the LCD screen
+* Once the code is uploaded **Switch the Tx and Rx cables.** This will allow the Arduino board to receive and transmit data to the TFT display
 * Once you are finished all the above steps **Switch the GPIO pin on the Esp8266 to 3.3v.** This ensures that it boots up into a none flash mode and reads the code in its flash memory.